How does inheritance tax work?

 Not necessarily.
 The pay-out from life insurance policies held in trust is kept separate from your estate so is protected from inheritance tax.
 To find out more, read our guide to putting life insurance in trust.

-A carefully structured life insurance plan, placed in trust, will provide your beneficiaries with money to cover IHT.
+A carefully structured life insurance plan, placed in trust, can provide your beneficiaries with money to cover IHT.

 Frequently asked questions

-Do I still qualify for the residence nil rate band (RNRB) allowance if I downsized my home?
+Do I still qualify for the residence nil rate band (RNRB) allowance if I downsize my home?

 You may still be able to get the RNRB allowance if: